MKruger777/manaday/README.md

 + AWK
 + Working and configured sendmail

-* Attenion!
+*Attention!
 Unfortunately there are some very ugly hardcoded paths all over the show - you will need to change these to your location.
 Fixing these in a neat way will be solved by : https://github.com/MKruger777/manaday/issues/1*

 ## Contributing